October 25, 2026 - October 29, 2026

 Lodging

 The Society of Rheology has reserved room blocks at the Hilton Boston Park Plaza for attendees of the SoR 97th Annual Meeting.
-The Hilton Boston Park Plaza is also the venue for the conference and will host the RRSS, short courses, and the technical program.
-Hilton Boston Park Plaza is located centrally in Boston, and in a walkable area close to many local attractions.
+The Hilton Boston Park Plaza is also the venue for the conference technical program, RRS, and short course.
+Hilton Boston Park Plaza is located centrally in Boston in a walkable area close to many local attractions.

 Getting There